bradyjoslin/bradyjoslin.com/content/blog/dev-action-container/index.md

 <!-- more -->

 > **Note:** The source code for the sample project mentioned in this article can be found [here](https://github.com/bradyjoslin/container-dev-action-sample).
+Also, check out this [post](../dev-pipeline-container) that describes a similar setup for using Azure Pipelines instead of GitHub Actions.

 ## VS Code Devcontainers